 Doris enrolled in the Certification in Applied Functional Science® (CAFS) and everything “just made sense.”
 From training on three planes of motion to viewing the body as an interconnected whole, Doris couldn’t get enough of the Gray Institute methodology.

 “CAFS isn’t like any other certification where you need to memorize.
-It’s like a mold.
 You have the information, but you also have to embody the information.
 You need to understand the three planes of motion, gravity, mass, momentum, how the client reacts to these movements… You also need to pay attention to how the person moves.
 When you do, you’re able to really use it in a way that truly helps the client.”

 Doris’ Personal Approach Helps Clients With Unique Needs